Gr8Potato/RBLX-Targeter/README.md

 ## Rate Limiting

 Roblox imposes strict rate limits on their APIs.
-Currently there's a delay between how many searches you can make in a given time (60 seconds).
+Currently, there's a delay between how many searches you can make in a given time (60 seconds).
 Here are some potential workarounds:

 - **Rotating Proxies**: Host the program through a rotating proxy service to spoof your IP.
 This will cost you if you're not using multiple free proxies.
-- **Targeter+**: Another version made for increased performance and significantly alleviates the built in rate limiting.
+- **Targeter+**: Another version made for increased performance and significantly alleviates the built-in rate limiting.

     In order to bypass the rate limit via Targeter+, you must provide a `.ROBLOSECURITY` cookie during the program's runtime.
 To find cookies for most Chrome/Chromium browsers, `F12/Ctrl + Shift + I > Application > Cookies > ...roblox.com...`.

-    [!NOTE]
+> [!NOTE]
-    You will need to get a new cookie each time you log out (i.e.: when the cookie expires).
+> You will need to get a new cookie each time you log out (i.e.: when the cookie expires).

-    [!WARNING]
+> [!WARNING]
-    **DO NOT SHARE THIS COOKIE WITH OTHERS** (it literally tells you not to in the cookie).
+> **DO NOT SHARE THIS COOKIE WITH OTHERS** (it tells you not to put it in the cookie).

 ---